What is Gazumping and is it Legal?

 - Explain to the seller why you are the better buyer.
-For example, you might be chain-free, a cash buyer, a first-time buyer or flexible about the completion date.
-Mention anything that will make you seem more appealing to the seller, but remember to not be deceiving.
+For example, you might be chain-free, a cash buyer, a first-time buyer or flexible about the completion day.
+Do not be deceiving.

 You can never be fully protected against gazumping, so it’s better to be prepared.
-However, if you’ve been gazumped after exchanging contracts, then you should speak to your conveyancing solicitor for advice.
+However, if you’ve been gazumped after exchanging contracts, you should speak to your conveyancing solicitor.
 Even though it’s rare, it can still happen and you would then have a legal case against the seller due to the breach of contract.

 What is Gazundering?